paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs: Details of

-where $\abs{\cdot}$ is the magnitude of the set (if the argument is a wavefunction, then the set shall consist of all basis states with non-zero overlap with it).
-For an isolated basis state, $\kappa_{\ket{m}}^{(1)}$ is exactly equal to the graph-theoretical \emph{degree} of the vertex $\ket{m}$ in the graph induced by the Hamiltonian.
-This quantity is crucial to \mname{} because it simultaneously determines how much the Hilbert space will expand with each step in~\eqref{eq:H_eff} and is also intimately related to how much the wavefunctions will expand within a subspace.
+where $\abs{\mathcal{N}_{\ket{\psi}}^{(0)}} = \left\{\ket{n} \in \mathfrak{B} \mid \braket{n}{\psi} \neq 0 \right\}$ and $\abs{\cdot}$ is the magnitude of a set.
+For an isolated basis state, $\kappa_{\ket{m}}^{(1)}$ is exactly equal to the graph-theoretical \emph{degree} of the vertex $\ket{m}$ in the graph induced by the Hamiltonian~\cite{Wilson1996}.
+This quantity is crucial to \mname{} because it simultaneously determines how much $\mathcal{H}_\text{eff}^{(m)}$ of~\eqref{eq:H_eff} will grow with increasing $m$ and is also intimately related to how much the wavefunctions will expand within a subspace.
 A low connectivity is therefore central to efficient and well-converged results with \mname{}, and, as alluded to in section~\ref{sec:sparseHam}, is also closely tied to the sparseness of the Hamiltonian.
-However, as we will see in sec.~\ref{sec:aggregates} and App.~\ref{app:conv_spectra}, even systems with identical connectivity do not necessarily behave equally well under \mname{}, demonstrating that the connectivity is not the only relevant factor.
+However, as we will see in sec.~\ref{sec:aggregates} and App.~\ref{app:conv_spectra}, even systems with identical connectivity do not necessarily behave equally well under \mname{}, revealing that the connectivity is not the only relevant factor.